Cosmic Ray Subsystem: Overview

-Operating Temperature
+Operating temperature

-During its development the CRS was rated to operated down to a temperature of minus 49 degrees F (minus 45 degrees C).
-Up until 2019 the instrument was operated on both Voyager 1 and Voyager 2, however in the summer of 2019 there was need to save some power on Voyager 2.
-The heater for the CRS was turned off at this time, which caused a lowering of the CRS temperature to below its lowest rated operating temperature.
-The device cooled down to minus 74 degrees Fahrenheit (minus 59 degrees Celsius) but it still continued to operate at this temperature.
+During its development, the CRS was rated to operate down to a temperature of minus 49 degrees F (minus 45 degrees C).
+Up until 2019 the instrument was operating on both Voyager 1 and Voyager 2, however in the summer of 2019 there was need to save some power on Voyager 2.
+The heater for the CRS was turned off at this time, which caused a lowering of the CRS temperature to drop below its lowest rated operating temperature.
+The device cooled down to minus 74 degrees Fahrenheit (minus 59 degrees Celsius), but it continued to operate at this temperature.

 Results

-In 1977 the spectra of Helium (He), Carbon, Nitrogen, Oxygen, and Neon during the solar minimum was measured using the CRS instrument on the Voyagers that year.
-The solar minimum of 1977 occurred towards the end of year, and it was possible to observe both interplanetary, galactic, and anomalous energy spectras.
+In 1977, the spectra of helium, carbon, nitrogen, oxygen, and neon during the solar minimum were measured using the CRS instrument on the Voyagers that year.
+The solar minimum of 1977 occurred towards the end of year.
+It was possible to observe both interplanetary, galactic, and anomalous energy spectra.